 I was researching, and read about the Bamboo Bicycle Club.

 They offer workshops to provide the knowledge and tools for people to make their own bamboo bike frame, with custom geometry.
 You sign-up, pay, decide what kind of frame you'd like to make, send measurements, and then in two intense days of a weekend workshop self assemble a bespoke frame......
 I wanted to make a slightly compressed road bike.

-And I made this; ready-made metal bottom bracket, seat insert and head-tube, custom stainless drop-outs (thanks James), Moso bamboo, joints wrapped with woven hemp and two-part epoxy.
+And I made this frame; from ready-made metal bottom bracket, seat insert and head-tube, custom stainless drop-outs (thanks James), and Moso bamboo, with joints wrapped with woven hemp and two-part epoxy.
 Flintstonesque.